-Background: Many patients with chronic spontaneous urticaria (CSU) identify different drugs as triggers of their symptoms and often make restrictions without enough information.
+Background: Many patients with chronic spontaneous urticaria (CSU) report various drugs as triggers of their symptoms and often avoid medication unnecessarily.

-Objective: To estimate the clinical impact of the drugs most frequently reported as suspects of CSU exacerbations by patients.
+Objective: To estimate the clinical impact of the drugs patients most frequently suspect of inducing CSU exacerbations.

-Methodology: All subjects were questioned about their clinical history of urticaria and drug reactions.
-Drug challenge tests were performed on each patient with the suspicious drugs.
-A group of healthy subjects were included as control to evaluate the prevalence of self-reported drug reactions.
+Methods: The prevalence of self-reported drug reactions was evaluated by questioning patients about their clinical history of urticaria and drug reactions and performing challenge tests with the suspect drugs.
+A group of healthy persons were included as controls to evaluate the prevalence of self-reported drug reactions.

-Results: 245 patients with CSU and 127 healthy subjects were included.
-92 (37.5%) patients and 30 (23,6%) subjects in the control group reported at least one adverse drug reaction.
-Non-steroidal anti-inflammatory drugs (NSAIDs) (27.7%) and Beta-lactams (9.4%) were the most common drugs reported by CSU group and the control group, respectively.
-Positive results of challenge tests were lower than self-reports in CSU (13%) and the control group (0.7%).
+Results: The study population comprised 245 patients with CSU and 127 healthy individuals.
+At least 1 adverse drug reaction was reported by 92 (37.5%) patients and 30 (23.6%) controls.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) (27.7%) and ß-lactams (9.4%) were the most commonly reported drugs in the CSU group and the control group, respectively.
+Positive results in the challenge tests were less common than self-reports in the CSU group (13%) and the control group (0.7%).

-Conclusion: Self-report is usually not enough to determine a drug reaction.
-Drug reactions to NSAIDs and beta-lactams are higher among patients with CSU than in subjects without urticaria.
+Conclusion: Self-reporting is generally not sufficient to confirm a drug reaction.
+Drug reactions to NSAIDs and ß-lactams are more frequent among patients who experience CSU than in those who do not.
 Drug challenge tests should be offered early during medical evaluation to avoid unnecessary restrictions.